 My baby was born a hefty 9lbs 6 oz – in a room full of female professionals!
 He was red, angry, and full of life.
 His cry brought the sweetest relief I have ever felt.
-Holding him now, just over one year later, is still the sweetest peace I’ve ever felt.
+Holding him now, almost two years later, is still the sweetest peace I’ve ever felt.
 I will forever be grateful to the team who helped me and, honestly, to myself for having done so much work in advance.

-I saw a meme once that said “healing is a cycle, not a line” and I think that is such a great way to frame growth.
+I saw a meme once that said 'healing is a cycle, not a line' and I think that is such a great way to frame growth.
 We often bump up against old fears in a new place, shining light on narratives that might be holding us back from growth.
 The two fears that cropped up during my pre-labour meditations are a great example of that.
 Each time we face these fears we might be faster to notice them or find it easier to quiet them.
-For me, knowing I was physically strong and emotionally assertive helped me navigate new-baby life.
-My partner was away from home for work much more than we had anticipated.
-The COVID 19 pandemic means I have to rely on my internal resources because external help with child care is not an option.
-The situation is hard work and anxiety-inducing, yet I know I am strong, resilient and up to the challenge.
-There’s always more-in-me!
+For me, knowing I was physically strong and emotionally assertive helped me navigate new-baby life during the pandemic.

 How do you prepare for a daunting journey?
 Do you have a team that supports you in accessing your internal strength?
 What are your daily practices to manage stress and find calm?